 All international and U.S. applicants are automatically considered for merit-based fellowships and will be awarded upon admission.
 Fellowships are scholarships, not loans, and are awarded by the department or program to which you have been accepted.
+Financial Engineering fellowships range from $5,000 to $27,000 annually.
 Fellowships are awarded based on merit (i.e. GMAT/GRE, GPA, work experience, and leadership background).
 Institutional aid awards are applied directly towards tuition and will continue as long as you remain in good standing in the program.

 For full fellowship consideration, completed applications must be submitted by the priority application deadline.
 In addition to our general departmental fellowships, we offer the following named fellowship opportunities to Financial Engineering Program applicants:

-The Drucker Diversity Fellowship acknowledges the unique accomplishments of a member of an underrepresented demographic who has demonstrated leadership in business and/or management through a 20% tuition award to be applied to up to 16 units per semester.
+The Drucker Diversity Fellowship acknowledges the accomplishments of a member of an underrepresented demographic who has demonstrated leadership in business and/or management through an annual tuition fellowship, while enrolled in 16 units of coursework per semester.
+Fellowship Amount: Up to $25,000 tuition fellowship per year (up to 3 awards).

 Based on Peter Drucker’s philosophy of management as a liberal art and a human enterprise, the 5C’s Fellowship reflects the Drucker School’s mission to prepare students from a variety of academic backgrounds for effective management and leadership across all sectors of society.
 The fellowship will be given to a recent graduate from one of the 5 undergraduate Claremont colleges.
-Fellows will receive a 20% tuition award to be applied to up to 16 units per semester.
+Tuition Amount: Up to $10,000 tuition fellowship per year.

-The Drucker School supports the Yellow Ribbon Program
+All schools at Claremont Graduate University, including The Drucker School, participate in the Yellow Ribbon Program

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 The program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of those expenses and the VA will match the same amount as the institution.